Skip to content

 The stock price of NVIDIA yesterday is 190.05$

-allowed=True action='allow' rewrite_prompt=None reason='No critical violations detected.' rewrite_output=None pii=None toxicity=None hallucination=None
+allowed=True action='allow' rewrite_prompt=None reason='No PII, toxicity, or hallucination detected.' rewrite_output=None pii=None toxicity=None hallucination=None

 A strictly policy-based AI system will require pre-authentication of accessing to tools and databases.
 Therefore, we offer Authentication Guardrail as a special class for authenticating user's access token to a certain domain of tool server or database.
 The following steps demonstrate the demo feature: